 I ask people to tell me about their subject matter, preferred medium, preferred size, and their budget.
 Once the composition is agreed, I paint (an oil painting takes me about 4 to 6 weeks to complete), then email a photograph of the painting when finished for approval.

-Commission prices vary from £225 for watercolours (unframed), £425 to £2000 for oil paintings, depending on size and detail.
+Commission prices vary from £225 for a watercolour (unframed), £425 to £3000 for an oil painting, depending on size and detail.
 (For instance an oil painting landscape 50x100cm, or 60x80cm, would be around £825, however the painting “Staithes from Cowbar”, see below, was 60x80cm, but cost £2000 because the details of all the cottages took a long time to paint).

 Commissions from the last few years are shown below.